 Castle Leslie, Glaslough, Co.
 Monaghan: The Leslie

-Check out this story on eveningsun.com: http://usat.ly/2lmNf2Z Roundwood House, Mountrath, Co.
+Check out this story on ydr.com: http://usat.ly/2lmNf2Z Roundwood House, Mountrath, Co.
 Laois: Paddy and Hannah Flynn's lived-in and loved 18th-century country house stands at the foot of the Slieve Bloom Mountains.

 Comments